 More on UN and AIDS

-- The UNAIDS website provides information about UNAIDS as well as news, regional and country analyses and full text reports, documents and data on the AIDS situation.
-The web site offers a wide range of multi-media options.
+- UNAIDS.
+Information about UNAIDS as well as news, regional and country analyses and full text reports, documents and data on the AIDS situation.

 - HIV/AIDS and Agenda 2030 for Sustainable Development (SDG)

 - Statistics and surveys, programs and documents can be accessed from the websites of the UN bodies involved in the struggle against AIDS: WHO, UNICEF, UNODC, World Bank, UN Women, FAO, ILO, UNFPA.

 - The WHO database Global Health Atlas collects the most recent country-specific data on the spread and impact of the virus, information on risk behaviors and treatment.